FroggosOrbit/webfishing-true-offline/README.md

 **This is a hard patch, and not a mod.
 A mod version will be made soon, and ill update this page with a link to that mod when its done**

-# Current known mods that this patch doesn't work with
-- none

-*please message me on twitter or discord @FroggosOrbit if you find a mod that should be on this list*
+*please message me on twitter or discord @FroggosOrbit if you find any issues*

 # WHAT YOU NEED TO BEFORE HAND:
 1: A legal version of the game